alexako/Jarvis/README.md

 A comprehensive voice assistant system combining Speech-to-Text (STT), Text-to-Speech (TTS), and AI-powered responses, inspired by the Jarvis AI from Iron Man.

+## 🧠 Architecture Overview

+Jarvis consists of two main components:

+1. **Jarvis Core** (this repository) - The central AI brain that processes requests and generates responses
+2. **Argus** - The "eyes and ears" of the system, handling audio/video capture and basic interaction on edge devices like Raspberry Pi

 ## 🚀 Quick Start

 ### Basic Voice Assistant